-Scare Me is a 2020 American comedy horror feature film about two friends that tell each other scary stories in a cabin in the woods.
+Scare Me is a 2020 American comedy horror feature film about two strangers that tell each other scary stories in a cabin in the woods.
 Later, they are joined by the pizza delivery guy who also joins in.

-Written and directed by Josh Ruben, the Artists First-Irony Point-Last Rodeo Studios production stars Josh Ruben, Aya Cash, Chris Redd, Rebecca Drysdale and Lauren Sick.
+Written, directed by and co-starring Josh Ruben (Werewolves Within), the Artists First-Irony Point-Last Rodeo Studios production also stars Aya Cash, Chris Redd, Rebecca Drysdale and Lauren Sick.

 Fred (Josh Ruben), a frustrated copywriter, checks into a Catskills winter cabin to start his first novel.
 While jogging in the nearby woods, he meets Fanny (Aya Cash), a successful and smug young horror author who fuels his insecurities.
 During a power outage, Fanny challenges Fred to tell a scary story.

 As a storm sets in, they pass the time spinning spooky tales fueled by the tensions between them, and Fred is forced to confront his ultimate fear: Fanny is the better storyteller.
 The stakes are raised when they’re visited by a horror fan (Chris Redd) who delivers levity (and a pizza) to the proceedings…